Elmer G. Osterhoudt

 Rose City Promenade Deck

 Rose City Smoking Room.
-(Are the spittoons bolted
+(The furniture is bolted to

 The Rose City was a